Skip to main content

 OneNote on Mac is the infinite-canvas note app, free with a Microsoft account, syncs across Mac, Windows, web, iPad, iPhone.
 Less Mac-native feel than alternatives but truly free and cross-platform.

-Best for.
-Mac users who also use Windows or want a free cross-platform option.
-Pricing: Free with Microsoft account.
+It fits Mac users who also use Windows or want a free cross-platform option.
+OneNote is free with a Microsoft account.

 Comparison Table